LukeShortCloud/rootpages/src/linux_commands/virtualization.rst

    "", "", "virt-install --connect=qemu:///system --network=bridge:br0,model=virtio --extra-args='ks=console=tty0 console=ttyS0,115200' --name=centos7 --disk /var/lib/libvirt/images/centos7.qcow2,bus=virtio,cache=none,io=native --ram 2048 --vcpus=2 --check-cpu --location=http://mirror.centos.org/centos/7/os/x86_64/ --graphics vnc,listen=0.0.0.0,port=5999,password=<PASSWORD> [do a network install of CentOS 7 via a VNC connection]"
    "--name", "create guest vm name", ""
-   "--memory", "allocate RAM", ""
-   "--vcpus", "allocate CPUs", ""
+   "--memory", "specify the amount of RAM to allocate, in MBs, and options to use", "" "--memorybacking hugepages=on", "enable Huge Pages allocation", "" "--vcpus", "allocate CPUs", ""
-   "--disk", "specify the partition to use for the vm", "" "--disk path=<PATH>,bus=virtio,cache=none", "use a disc and utilize the faster VirtIO drivers", "" "--network=bridge:<BRIDGE_DEVICE>,model=virtio", "use a network bridge with the faster VirtIO drivers", "" "--location", "network location of the tree file for the OS installation information", "" "--nographics", "install via a CLI console", ""
+   "--cpu", "the CPU model and options to use", "--cpu core2duo" "--cpu host-passthrough", "passthrough the CPU settings from the hypervisor", "" "--disk", "specify the partition to use for the vm", "" "--disk path=<PATH>,bus=virtio,cache=none", "use a disk and utilize the faster VirtIO drivers", "" "--network=bridge:<BRIDGE_DEVICE>,model=virtio", "use a network bridge with the faster VirtIO drivers", "" "--location", "network location of the tree file for the OS installation information", "" "--nographics", "install via a CLI console", ""